tareqimbasher/NetPad/docs/wiki/Data-Connections.md

 }
 ```

-> :bulb: **Note**
->
-> Since scripts in NetPad are Top-Level Statements, they run in a static context.
+> :bulb: Since scripts in NetPad are Top-Level Statements, they run in a static context.
 That means you cannot directly
 > override `DbContext` methods.
 Instead, add the methods you want to override in the `partial Program` class as shown in
 > the example above.